migo557/player/README.md

 ## 📄 License

-Distributed under [Your Chosen License].
+Distributed under MIT License.
 See `LICENSE` for details.

 ---